Analysis of covariance: Assumptions

 There are several key assumptions that underlie the use of ANCOVA and affect interpretation of the results.
 The standard linear regression assumptions hold; further we assume that the slope of the covariate is equal across all treatment groups (homogeneity of regression slopes).

 Assumption 1: linearity of regression

 The regression relationship between the dependent variable and concomitant variables must be linear.

 Assumption 2: homogeneity of error variances

 The error is a random variable with conditional zero mean and equal variances for different treatment classes and observations.

 Assumption 3: independence of error terms

 The errors are uncorrelated.
 That is, the error covariance matrix is diagonal.

 Assumption 4: normality of error terms

-The residuals (error terms) should be normally distributed $\epsilon_{ij}$ ~ $N(0, \sigma^2)$.
+The error terms should be normally distributed $\epsilon_{ij}$ ~ $N(0, \sigma^2)$.

 Assumption 5: homogeneity of regression slopes

 The slopes of the different regression lines should be equivalent, i.e., regression lines should be parallel among groups.

 The fifth issue, concerning the homogeneity of different treatment regression slopes is particularly important in evaluating the appropriateness of ANCOVA model.
 Also note that we only need the error terms to be normally distributed.
 In fact both the independent variable and the concomitant variables will not be normally distributed in most cases.